Qsonic PLL/VCO, excellent bass response, fast lock!

 The new MAX PRO 8000+ series FM exciters are fine-tuned, optimized and improved version of MAXPRO7015.
 They bring even better S/N ratio and MAXLINK II interface for easy no-soldering wiring to the new SE8000 DSP+ stereo encoder.
 Depending on the model they feature 15W, 25W, 50W or 100W of very clean power, QSonic VCO/PLL subsystem and everything else the previous 7015+ model had to offer.

-Exciter carries a one year limited warranty on parts and labor against defects in materials and workmanship, except the RF final transistor.
+Exciter carries a two year limited warranty on parts and labor against defects in materials and workmanship, except the RF final transistor.
+Please ensure very good cooling particularly for 50W and 100W model, requires a good fan and metal enclosure for dissipation.

 How is MAXPRO8000 series better than MAXPRO7000 series?